 In Canada and across North America, the seventies saw the beginnings of a new form of theatre.
 Generally termed 'alternative', this theatre was peopled by a new generation of theatre makers, frequently trained in Europe or America, who sought to create art outside the mainstream.
 One form that quickly became popular was collective creation.
 Its roots can be traced to the documentary tradition.
 What is special about this style of theatre is the process.
 In fact, process lies at the heart of collective creation as a company of actors researches, improvises and creates a script.
 Directors and/or playwrights can be part of this process but their role is generally peripheral.

-Collective Creation in Newfoundland
+Collective Creation in Newfoundland and Labrador

-The late eighties brought a change to the Newfoundland performance landscape.
+The late eighties brought a change to the provincial performance landscape.
 Many of the talented actors trained in the tradition of collective creation evolved into playwrights.
-While the form of collective creation was occasionally returned to in such annual shows as Rising Tide's Review and in community based projects, the collective creation remained tied to the vibrant and exciting period of the seventies and eighties when so many theatre companies were first formed.
+While the form of collective creation was occasionally returned to in such annual shows as Rising Tide's Revue and in community based projects, the collective creation remained tied to the vibrant and exciting period of the seventies and eighties when so many theatre companies were first formed.